-Introduce AI into town government functions through the towns current ERP and website platform.
+Introduce Agentic AI into town government functions through the town's current ERP and website platform.
 By implementing AI the town will create incremental cost savings in future years.
-The annual savings can be used to funds increases to union contracts for Police, Fire, Schools and AFSCME.
+The annual savings can be used to fund increases to the Council on the Aging budget, union contracts for Police, Fire, Schools and AFSCME.
+Read more in-depth here.

 The Select Board needs to ask the Attorney General and Department of Justice to open an investigation to review the John O'Keefe case.
 A police officer's death should be taken seriously and the responsible parties should be held accountable.